 Action How will the impact of the action be monitored?
-Who is responsible for implementing?
+Who is responsible for implementing ?
 What are the timeframes ?
 Evidence indicators pupils on FSM using premium funding.
 SIP 3.
 Personal Development Continue to develop pupils' understanding of British Values and awareness of human rights.
-Continue Rights Respecting group meetings where possible under Covid.
-When possible-start Y6 play- leaders operating at infant site lunchtimes.
+Continue Rights Respecting group meetings.
 Discussions with pupils regarding their understanding of RRS and observing their behaviour and interactions.
 These may be recorded in the Praise Book, given as certificates.
-PSHE leader Working to retain Gold Award in 2020-21.
+PSHE leader Gold reaccredita tion in Dec 21.
 Pupils have a better understanding of what their rights and responsibilities are.
 Staff are using RR language eg assemblies.
 Curriculum covers British Values and Rights.
 Access Plan Ensure that displays in classrooms and corridors promote diversity in terms of protected characteristics.
 Refresh posters around both sites to reflect diversity.
 Share newly purchased books promoting positive images of diversity.
 Increase in pupil participation, confidence and positive identity - monitor through PSHE Headteacher/ DH Ongoing More diversity reflected in school displays across all year groups.
-SIP 3.
+Books to be promoted by English SL eg poetry from diverse cultures SIP 3.
 Personal Development Ensure all pupils are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the Rights Respecting or Recycling Team by co-option, charity work and sharing ideas.
 RAG and Recycling Team representation reflects the diversity of the school Member of staff leading on RRS and Recycling Team Ongoing Diversity in RAG and Recycling Team membership.
-SIP 4 Leadership and Management MUST BE INCLUDED Identify, respond and report prejudicial incidents.
-Report the figures to the Governing body / Local Authority on a regular basis.
+RAG group suggested a sponsored run which raised £7000 for the food bank SIP 4 Leadership and Management MUST BE INCLUDED Identify, respond and report prejudicial incidents.
+Report the figures to the Governing body on a regular basis.
+The LA no longer requires reports to be sent in.
 The Headteacher / Governing body will use the data to assess the impact of the school's response to incidents i.e. have whole school / year group approaches led to a decrease in incidents?
 Headteacher / Governing body Reporting: to governors termly.
 All individual report to LA Teaching staff are aware of and respond to incidents.
 Incidents are recorded, dealt with and reported to governors and LA.
+The increase in incidents immediately post lockdown were all dealt with and parents involved.
 Continue the EAL work across whole school.
-Continue focus on pupils starting school who LSA and class teachers to keep folder of work done to SENCO and LSA and DH As necessary Pupils have early support to settle in.
-Provision monitored on
+LSA and class teachers to SENCO and As Pupils have early support to